PAGASA: Easterlies affecting eastern section of PHL

 (Eagle News) — The easterlies are affecting the eastern section of the country.

-The Philippine Atmospheric Geophysical and Astronomical Services Administration said Metro Manila will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms as a result.
+The Philippine Atmospheric Geophysical and Astronomical Services Administration said, as a result, Metro Manila will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms.

-The rest of the country, PAGASA said, will experience the same conditions.

 Flash floods or landslides during severe thunderstorms are possible.